 Like many great nature and wildlife documentary series, this one comes from BBC Studios and even has its go-to host, David Attenborough, as narrator.

 Hulu debuts a new series this week that’s a spin-off of the popular Canadian comedy show Letterkenny.
 This spin-off, quite literally, focuses on one of the main shows’s most popular characters, Shoresy (Jared Keeso), who until now has had his face obscured in Letterkenny.
 The six-episode series will tell the story of Shorsey traveling to the city of Sudbury, where he will become a team member of the city’s Triple-A pro hockey team, the Sudbury Bulldogs.

 Phil Rosenthal, the creator behind one of the best TV comedies of all time, Everybody Loves Raymond, continues to star in his own series for Netflix.
 The 10-episode fifth season of this food-travel show will again see the huge foodie travel to different parts of the world to sample some of their cuisine and culture.

 This two-part true-crime documentary series on Peacock tells the tale of several women who lived in different Amish communities in the US.
 Members of these highly secretive religious sects are accused of numerous sexual and abusive acts by these women in this series.
 All of them found a way to get out of these communities so they could try to recover from these horrible acts.

 Check out last week’s picks

-In case you missed last week’s column, here’s another look at the new streaming TV shows that we picked for you to binge-watch.
+If you missed last week’s column, here’s a look at our previous week’s picks for the best TV shows to stream.

-Are you looking for more ideas?
-Check out our list of the best movies to watch this week as well.
+Are you looking for more?
+Check out our list of the best movies to watch this week.